benashford/rust-lazysort/README.md

 To test performance we compare it against sorting the full vector, using the `sort` function from the standard library, and also against `std::collections::BinaryHeap`.

-Because of the overhead to track state, using this approach to sort a full vector is slower.  `BinaryHeap` is also slower than sorting the full vector, but faster than lazysort.
+First we compare what happens when sorting the entire vector:

 ```
-test benches::c_heap_bench     ... bench:   3,714,095 ns/iter (+/- 488,354)
+test benches::c_heap_bench     ... bench:   3,703,166 ns/iter (+/- 454,189)
-test benches::c_lazy_bench     ... bench:   5,739,030 ns/iter (+/- 671,931)
+test benches::c_lazy_bench     ... bench:   3,961,047 ns/iter (+/- 603,083)
-test benches::c_standard_bench ... bench:   2,433,325 ns/iter (+/- 292,018)
+test benches::c_standard_bench ... bench:   3,093,873 ns/iter (+/- 430,401)
 ```

+There are differences between the three, and not surprisingly the built-in sort is fastest.

 These benchmarks are for sorting 50,000 random `uint`s in the range 0 <= x < 1000000.
 Run `cargo bench` to run them.